Obama changing name of Alaska's Mount McKinley to Denali

 "I’d like to thank the president for working with us to achieve this significant change to show honor, respect, and gratitude to the Athabascan people of Alaska," said Republican Senator Lisa Murkowski, who led the fight for the Denali name in Congress.

-But Ohio Senator Rob Portman said he was disappointed in what he called "yet another example of the president going around Congress."
-He urged the White House to find another way to honor McKinley in Denali National Park.
+Craig Fleener, a Gwich'in Athabascan who is an adviser to Walker, called Denali "a hallmark of Alaskan identity" and said the name change was rich in significance.

+The first person to reach the summit of the mountain in 1913 was Koyukon Athabascan Walter Harper, and a member of his expedition, Gwich’in Athabascan John Fredson, went on to become a leader in the fight for native rights in the state, Fleener said.

-(Additional reporting by Steve Quinn in Juneau, Alaska; Editing by Peter Cooney, Robert Birsel)
+(Additional reporting by Steve Quinn in Juneau, Alaska; Editing by Peter Cooney)